torvalds/linux/Documentation/networking/arcnet.rst

 Buffers 0 and 1 are used for receiving, and Buffers 2 and 3 are for sending.
 Ping-pong buffers are implemented both ways.

-If your debug level includes D_DURING and you did NOT define SLOW_XMIT_COPY, the buffers are cleared to a constant value of 0x42 every time the card is reset (which should only happen when you do an ifconfig up, or when Linux decides that the driver is broken).
+If your debug level includes D_DURING and you did ANALT define SLOW_XMIT_COPY, the buffers are cleared to a constant value of 0x42 every time the card is reset (which should only happen when you do an ifconfig up, or when Linux decides that the driver is broken).
 During a transmit, unused parts of the